wangsix/smdataset/README.md

 Extract each of these to one songs directory.
 This directory should contain folders whose names are the names of a pack.
 These packs should contain folders whose names are the names of the songs in that pack.
 This structure is essential for the proper formatting of the output json directory.

-The command to run the parsing is ('false' instructs program not to create preview WAV files containing events).
+The command to run the parsing is:

 ```
 $ python smdataset.py <SONGS_DIR> <OUT_DIR> <OPTS>